picosix/cv/README.md

 ##### Cms

-Every single day, I had been using, tracking every issues of CMS.
+Every single day, I had been using CMS, tracking every issues itself.
 This is a powerful CMS with rich features with highlight:

 - Multi-site on one source
 - Multiple user roles and publishing rights